BitCurator/bitcurator-access-webtools/README.md

 bca-webtools project documentation, and other non-software products of the BitCurator Access team are subject to the the Creative Commons Attribution 3.0 Unported license (CC BY 3.0).

 Unless otherwise indicated, software objects in this repository are distributed under the terms of the GNU General Public License, Version 3.
-See the text file "COPYING" for further details about the terms of this license.
+See the text file "LICENSE" for further details about the terms of this license.